-FCC vs Internet: A group of 22 U.S. Attorneys filed a lawsuit asking an appeals court in Washington to review the Federal Communications Commission's (FCC) decision toaccording to the rules of its neutrality .
+FCC vs Internet: A group of 22 Prosecutors filed a lawsuit by asking a Washington Court of Appeals to reconsider the decision of the Federal Communications Commission (FCC) to abolish the rules of internet neutrality.

-The FCC voted against internet neutrality regulations which prevent ISPs from selectively throttling it on the Internet, and allow its unlimited user to those who have the funds.
+The FCC voted against internet neutrality regulations that prevent ISPs from selectively slowing internet traffic, and allow its unlimited user to those who have the funds.

 New York's Attorney General Eric Schneiderman, who heads the group that filed the lawsuit, said that it is illegal for the Federal Communications Commission to make "arbitrary and whimsical" policy changes such as network neutrality.